-The University of Nebraska at Omaha (UNO) campus will be closed Monday, May 27 in observance of Memorial Day.
-Classes will resume on Tuesday, May 28.
+The University of Nebraska at Omaha (UNO) campus will be closed and campus operations will be suspended on Monday, May 25, in observance of Memorial Day.

 From Nebraska Governor Pete Ricketts:

-On Friday, May 24, Governor Ricketts ordered all flags to fly at half-staff until noon on Monday, May 27, in honor of Memorial Day.
+On Friday, May 22, Governor Ricketts ordered all flags to fly at half-staff until noon on Monday, May 25, 2020.

 About Memorial Day

 Originally called Decoration Day and officially dating to May 5, 1868, Memorial Day is a day of remembrance for those who have died in our nation's service.